ovinc/aquasol/README.md

 Note: similarly to temperature, the values in `**concentration` can be an array, list or tuple, however if it's the case, temperature needs to be a scalar.

-(**) As of aquasol 1.6, the functions are now callable objects, which act as functions but have additional attributes, see *Attributes and Methods* below.*
+(**) As of aquasol 1.5, the main property functions (excluding `osmotic pressure` etc.) are now callable objects, which act as functions but have additional attributes, see *Attributes and Methods* below.*

 ### Examples